tanham/tanham.github.io/_posts/2016-07-13-building-this-jekyll-site.markdown

 ### Inspiration

 Designing and building a new website for myself was the reason that I wanted to learn to code.
 I was so fed up with the free resources available to me (an at the time non-techie) and I wanted to learn to make my own website.
-I
+I had no idea that I'd get so into it, but here I am.

 ### Wire framing

 I’m new to designing websites but I know what I like.
-I watched a few youtube videos about wire framing, with hopes of understanding the thought processes behind  design and what things to take note of in the beginning stages of coming up.
+I watched a few youtube videos about wire framing, with hopes of understanding the thought processes behind design and what things to take note of in the beginning.
 I kept my eyes open as I perused the web for designs that I liked and then I sketched a several designs over a few days.
-Because I nixed several ideas (some that I still like) because I just wasn’t sure.
-The thing about learning something new
+I nixed several ideas (some that I still like) because I just wasn’t sure.
+While learning something new in a self-directed environment sometimes difficult to know the right way to go.
+At this point, many of my ideas are a remix of some of the things that I admire online.

 ### Prototyping in Codepen